THS-International/website/src/markdown-pages/faq.md

     questions:
       - description: >-
           Yes, but not all events.
-These are marked in the bottom of our event description as well as on our sign up page. \
+These are marked in the bottom of our event description as well as on our sign up page.

-          \

-          If an event requires a payment, please attend the payment desk on one of our Arrival Days.
-We will have other payment desks during the Reception, but these will be announced on our Facebook group a few days before they are held.
+          It is mandatory to check-in **at least one day prior** to your first event at one of our Check-In Desks.
+Keep this in mind when booking your tickets.
+You will also be able to pay for your tickets that require a payment at the Check-In Desk.
+These will be announced in our Facebook Group and will be held throughout the Reception.
+You must pay for your event ticket at one of these Check-In Desks before attending the event.
         title: 'Do some events require payment? '
       - description: >-
           In the calendars that we have below, we have some of the prices marked